My Boo (Usher and Alicia Keys song)

-"My Boo" is a duet between American R&B singers Usher and Alicia Keys, written by Usher, Keys, Jermaine Dupri, Adonis Shropshire, and Manuel Seal.
+"My Boo" is a duet between American R&B singers Usher and Alicia Keys, written by the artists alongside Adonis Shropshire, Manuel Seal, and Jermaine Dupri, the latter of whom produced it with No I.D.—who is uncredited.
 It was included on the re-release of Usher's fourth studio album, Confessions (2004).
-The song was released as the album's fourth single in 2004.
-Set over a hip hop-style track, it was produced by Dupri and No I.D.
+The song was released as the album's fourth single on August 29, 2004.
+In the United Kingdom and Ireland, it was released as a double A-side with "Confessions Part II".

-The song received positive reviews from critics, and has garnered awards.
-The single stayed on top of the Billboard Hot 100 for six weeks, making it the third most-successful single from the album after "Yeah!" and "Burn", respectively.
-It was also ranked as the 36th biggest song of the 2000–2009 decade in the United States.
+The song received positive reviews from critics, being considered one of the best R&B collaborations of the 2000s.
+At the 47th Annual Grammy Awards the song won for Best R&B Performance by a Duo or Group with Vocals and was nominated for Best R&B Song.

-The song was later remade by the smooth jazz supergroup Urban Knights, which was fronted by pianist Ramsey Lewis.
+Commercially the single stayed on top of the Billboard Hot 100 for six weeks, becoming Usher seventh and Keys' second number one on the chart.
+"My Boo" marked the third-most-successful single from the album after "Yeah!" and "Burn", respectively.
+It was also ranked as the 36th-biggest song of the 2000s decade in the United States and it has been certified quintuple-platinum by RIAA.

 Background

 Usher and Alicia Keys had previously collaborated with the remix of Keys' 2004 single "If I Ain't Got You", which was released in the United Kingdom.
 During the production of Usher's fourth studio album, Confessions, they thought of various female singers to pair him with on the song.
 Usher and Kortney Kaycee Leveringston's rare demo version can be found floating on the Internet.
 Although it was and still is widely believed that it was Beyoncé.
 However, Jermaine Dupri, who co-wrote the song including Usher's number-one hits "Yeah!", "Burn", and "Confessions Part II", felt that he had established good relationship with Keys since she had worked with him and Usher.

 The song is written from the perspectives of Keys and Usher, who play the role of an ex-couple.
 For him, Usher and Keys "talk about how they used to be in love and how those feelings are still lingering despite the two not being involved anymore."
 For Keys, "The song is talking about the first person you ever really had feelings for.
 Even though you move on and meet new people, you always remember that first person."